 Actually, just about all insurgent groups do two things that vitiate any claim they may have to legitimacy.
 First of all, they don't tolerate dissent.
 They silence opposition by intimidation and terrorize anyone who cooperates with the established government.
 And virtually all their victims in these actions are unarmed civilians.
 Second, they have to get money somewhere, so they set up a shadow government and tax people who are already poor and maybe overtaxed by the existing government.
 So almost all insurgents in recent history have qualified as war criminals.
 "But we can't stage an insurgency with people openly opposing us and working with the other side, and we have to get food and money somewhere."
 Cry me a river, Che.
 If you can't get support and sustenance on your merits, maybe you should find another line of work.
 If you can't stage a successful revolution without violating human rights, what makes you think you're competent to run a country?

 Imagine that President Obama scores a landslide victory in 2012, and his successor makes even more gains after 2016.
 By 2020 progressives control both houses of Congress, have a filibuster-proof Senate, and a solid majority on the Supreme Court.
 Believing they have a solid mandate, the progressives legalize gay marriage, pass steep tax hikes on the 1%, enact tough gun control laws, mandate single payer health insurance, and shut down all attempts to limit abortion.
+(Obviously this was written before Trump but everything that follows still pertains.)

 So some members of the Far Right, believing they are about to lose everything meaningful to them, and that they are facing their last chance of preventing America from morphing into what they hate most, strike back.
 They start bombing abortion clinics and killing abortion providers, assassinate liberal judges and attorneys, college professors, civil libertarians, journalists and media personalities.
 There are some large networks, but mostly the movement consists of local groups and disgruntled individuals.
 They are, for the most part, angry working and middle class people convinced they are about to lose what precarious prosperity they have, and so feel they have little to lose.
 They use sophisticated encryption in their communications, decentralized organization, and hide among the general population.
 Boy, did they read Che.
 Your move.